bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

     b) Product ID must be unique, so it's recommended to use your app reversed domain with a subscription name, for example: `com.reversed.domain.onemonth`.

-6. Select **Create New Subscription Group** or choose already existing group, if any.
+6. Select **Create New Subscription Group** or choose an already existing group, if any.

-    All auto-renewable subscription must be part of a group.
+    All auto-renewable subscriptions must be a part of a group.
 Users can only subscribe to one subscription in a group a time, but they can change to another subscription in the same group.
-This allows users to upgrade or downgrade subscription without paying twice for the same service.
+This allows users to upgrade or downgrade a subscription without paying twice for the same service.

     **Subscription Group Reference Name**, same as the reference name, is used on iTunes Connect and in Sales and Trends reports only.